OrDrumbox v2 User Manual

 |---|---|---|---|

-| LED | on/off | off | Enable/disable delay |
+| LED | on/off | on | Enable/disable delay (green = active) |

 | DelTy | none, slap, tape, pingpong | tape | Delay algorithm |